cyfronet-fid/marketplace/README.md

 - `MP_XGUS_PASSWORD`
 - `MP_XGUS_WSDL`

+## Google Analytics API

+Marketplace has integration with Google Analytics and shows users with executive role services unique visits counter.
+Default period is 1 month,

 ## ReCaptcha

 ReCaptcha is now used in the ask service question form.
 To work it needs to set 2 environment variables: